 - Don’t put grease or fryer oil down any sink or floor drain.

 - Don’t pour bleach directly down ANY drain.
 When used improperly, bleach dewaters grease, making it as hard as concrete.

 - Don’t take out sink strainers or drain covers.
-Empty food and scraps into trash, not down the drain.
+Empty food and scraps into trash or compost, not down the drain.

 - Don’t use cleaning chemicals improperly.
 Follow the instructions on the label, for your safety as well as the safety of the environment.